ilya-kozyr/android-ssl-pinning-bypass/README.md

 - patch the APK file and do not delete the unpacked APK file content: `apk-rebuild.sh input.apk -p` or `apk-rebuild.sh input.apk --preserve`
 - patch the AAB file and make a pause before encoding the output APK: `apk-rebuild.sh input.aab --pause`
 - patch the APK file, remove the source APK file after patching and install the patched APK file on the Android-device: `apk-rebuild.sh input.apk -r -i`
+## Tip
+For easy capturing HTTPS traffic from development builds you can ask your developer to add the `<debug-overrides>` element to `the network_security_config.xml` (and add the `android:networkSecurityConfig` property to the `application` element in the `AndroidManifest.xml` of course): [https://developer.android.com/training/articles/security-config#debug-overrides](https://developer.android.com/training/articles/security-config#debug-overrides).
 ## Contribution
 For bug reports, feature requests or discussing an idea, open an issue [here](https://github.com/ilya-kozyr/android-ssl-pinning-bypass/issues).
 ## Credits